sedm0784/thereiclippedit/README.markdown

 ### That Sounds a Bit Dodge.
 What Does the Installation Script Do?

-1. Installs the Python requirements: requests and gntp,
+1. Installs the Python requirements: requests, pyperclip, and gntp,

 2. Configures and installs the launchd plist to the location:
    `~/Library/LaunchAgents/`